xibosignage/xibo-manual/source/en/layouts_regions_2.0.md

 ### Exit Transition

-**Exit Transitions** happen when the last media item in a Region is shown and occurs only when all other media items have expired in the other Regions.
+[Exit Transitions](tour_transitions.html) happen when the last media item in a Region is shown and occurs only when all other media items have expired in the other Regions.

-{tip}
-Transitions are supported in the Android, webOS and Tizen Players and need to be pre configured.
-Please contact your Administrator.
-{/tip}

 Once you have **Saved** your edits click **Close** to return to the Layout Designer screen.